What kinds of students attend DePaul?

 Since our program is so dyslexia-specific, it doesn’t fit every learning difference.
 Students don’t have to have a dyslexia diagnosis to enroll, however, and we determine suitability for non-dyslexic students on a case-by-case basis.

 Do you have any sports teams?

-While we don’t currently have sports teams, students from Duval County who attend DePaul may try out for and play sports at any school for which they are zoned.
-For more information, Google the Craig Dickinson Act, also called the Tim Tebow Act.
+While we don’t have sports teams, students from Duval County who attend DePaul may try out for and play sports at any public school for which they are zoned.
+For more info, Google the Craig Dickinson Act, also called the Tim Tebow Act.

 Where do DePaul students transition after 8th grade?

-We are also proud of our growing community of alumni, as there are multiple benefits when students maintain their relationships with each other and DePaul after graduation.
+We are also proud of our growing community of alumni—our kids love to keep in touch with each other and DePaul after graduation!

 does your school day begin and end?